GeyserMC/mappings-generator/palettes/README.md

 Starting with v411, the block palette is no longer sent as a parameter in the StartGamePacket.

 After obtaining, place the block palette here.
-There is no alternative for most developers to obtain a block palette from a Bedrock client/server at this time.
+You can use this Bedrock server mod to generate a block palette: https://github.com/pmmp/mapping

 # Bedrock Item Palettes